 You will have a personal tutor and dissertation supervisor to guide you and answer any questions, and you have access to a wide range of online resources too.
 You also have the opportunity to meet other students and academic staff through online chats and discussion forums.

-In addition to the usual supporting documents, all applications must be supported by a sample of written work on Shakespeare of around 2,000 words.
+All prospective students must also submit a sample of written work as part of the online application process.
+You can do this before you submit your form, or return to the application to upload your sample at a later date; however, we will need to see an example of your work before an offer is made.
+The writing sample should focus on Shakespeare and be around 2,000 words in length.
 If you do not have an existing piece of writing to submit, please take a short passage of up to 60 lines from any Shakespeare play and write an essay of around 2,000 words which discusses the performance possibilities of this extract and how it contributes to the play as a whole.